 Yes; we recommend you register in advance to reserve your space in the web talk.
 You will find the registration link on the Web Talk page (each talk has a page on this website).
-Here’s the 2018 List with links to each Web Talk page.
+Here’s the 2019 List with links to register for each talk.
 Upcoming talks are always listed here: http://wilmetteinstitute.org/web-talks/

 What if I Can’t Find the Email with the Link to Watch?

 When you register, you will automatically receive two reminder emails with links.
 One email will be sent 24 hours before the Web Talk, and the the other will be sent one hour before the Web Talk.

 Every web talk has a unique web link, which will be sent to you when you register.
 Just click on the link and it will take you to the talk.

 When should we click on the link?